A. Implicit Definition by Functional Relation; Scientific Significance of Terms Implicitly Defined by Their Functional Relations

 Frisch’s failure to develop a significant theory typifies the failure of economists who search for a dynamic heuristic.
 As well as a fundamental disorientation of approach there is also a tendency to shift to an inadequate level of abstraction with a premature introduction of boundary conditions in a determinate set of differential and difference equations.
 [McShane 1980, 114]

-In order to construct a theory of the whole unitary and solidary economic process, we deal with implicit definition and mutual exclusivities,.
+In order to construct a theory of the whole unitary and solidary economic process, we deal with implicit definition and mutual exclusivities.
 We are reminded of Porphyry.
 Nothing is left out.
 “As long as you proceed by dichotomies, you are constructing the whole universe.”

 we move to a more detailed knowledge of the whole by a process of dichotomy.
 Porphyry’s tree divides being into material and nonmaterial.
 Nothing in the universe is left out when there is a division by contradictories.
 The material divides into the living and the nonliving, the living into the sentient and the nonsentient, and the sentient into the rational and the nonrational.
 As long as you proceed by dichotomies, you are constructing the whole universe.
 [CWL 10, 151]

 Lonergan bypassed the terms of ordinary business parlance.
 As a scientist he sought explanation by purely intelligible relations.
 His Diagram of Rates of Flow represents the dynamic interdependence of flows rather than accounting balances.
 The diagram is brilliantly representative of the economic system’s explanatory interconnections.

 Lonergan was seeking the explanatory intelligibility underlying the ever-fluctuating rhythms of economic functioning.
 To that end he worked out a set of terms and relations that ‘implicitly defined’ that intelligible pattern.
 When all was said and done the relations, and the terms they implicitly defined, were markedly different from either the terms of ordinary business parlance or the terms of neoclassical and Keynesian economic theory.
 Moreover, not only did Lonergan’s terms differ, but he also indicated that these aforementioned (neoclassical and Keynesian) terms were permeated, as were the terms of Newton’s theory of gravitation, with descriptive, nonexplanatory residues.
 Hence, just as a mathematical equation may be said to be the most adequate expression of purely intelligible relations among explanatory terms in certain instances – for example, Einstein’s gravitational field tensor equations – something closely akin to Lonergan’s diagram seems necessary for the realm of dynamic economic functioning.
 So, for example, the existence and manner of dynamic mutual interdependence of the two circuits of payment, basic and surplus, is not adequately expressed either by descriptive terms (since this pattern does not directly relate to the senses of anyone operating in a common-sense way in a concretely functioning economy) nor by the series of (simultaneous) equations that do not explicitly manifest the interchanging of ‘flows.’
 [CWL 15, 179]